kiboschool/course-frontend-web-dev/src/lessons/thinking-in-react/react-hooks-intro.md

     In the example above, `useEffect` is used to update the document title each time the `count` state is updated.
 The `useEffect` hook is a replacement for the `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` lifecycle methods in class components.

-You can build your own hooks and explore other hooks that are included on react, but we will explore that in future lessons.
+You can build your own hooks and explore other hooks that are included in React, but we will explore that in future lessons.